fredlund/sequenceTester/README.md

   The main idea is to write test cases as sequences of API calls, and to provide excellent diagnostics of why a test case failed, i.e., showing a complete trace of the calls of a failed test case, and indicating clearly the reason for failure.
-For example, that the call is blocked although it should have been unblocked by a call, or that it returned an incorrect value.
+For example, that a call "a" is blocked although it should have been unblocked by a call "b", or that it returned an incorrect value.

 ## Library Functionality